Josefine Cronholm

 Josefine Cronholm (born 1971) is a Swedish jazz vocalist and a singer-songwriter, who has won two Danish Jazz Grammy Awards.
-Her debut album, Wild Garden was released in 2002.
-She also provided a cover of The Carpenters' Close to You and an original song called "If I Apologised" for the film MirrorMask.
+She released her debut album, Wild Garden, in 2002.
 She sang on the Django Bates Album Quiet Nights in 1998.
+For the 2005 film MirrorMask, she covered The Carpenters' Close to You and wrote an original song called "If I Apologised."